variety/variety/README.markdown

-# Meet Variety, a Lightweight Schema Analyzer for MongoDB ###
+# Meet Variety, a Schema Analyzer for MongoDB ###
-This tool helps you get a sense of your application's schema, as well as any outliers to that schema.
+This lightweight tool helps you get a sense of your application's schema, as well as any outliers to that schema.
 Particularly useful when you inherit a codebase with data dump and want to quickly learn how the data's structured.
 Also useful for finding rare keys.

 ### An Easy Example ###